How To Identify and Repair a Sinking Foundation (2024 Guide)

 Changes in Weather

-Extreme temperature and moisture fluctuations can cause foundation problems.
+Floods, droughts, and extreme temperature fluctuations can cause foundation problems.
 Specifically, ice formations can develop under your home when damp soil freezes, expanding and shifting your foundation upward.
-It’s normal for soil to contract and expand depending on how much water it absorbs, but these freeze-thaw cycles can cause foundation issues if the soil wasn’t compacted or prepared properly.
+It’s normal for soil to contract and expand depending on how much water it absorbs, but it can cause foundation issues if the soil wasn’t compacted or prepared properly.

 Poor Construction